ArweaveTeam/arweave/README.md

 Archain ADT will likely be added to such that the current state is a subset of its future capabilities.

+# Ubuntu/Debian Linux Quickstart
+You can download the Archain codebase, all dependencies and start mining straight away by opening a terminal and running:

+`curl https://gist.githubusercontent.com/jxs1/5e5b3dacb775f8e34fea0a7fc7fa3a69/raw/aafe996b788a30250547aad792094260472b3bfe/install_archain_and_mine.sh | bash && cd archain && ./archain-server peer XXX.XXX.XXX.XXX mine`

+Don’t forget to change xxx.xxx.xxx.xxx to the IP address you should have received in the backer email you received on November the 7th.

 # TNT/NO-VLNS
 TNT (Tiny Network Tests) and NO-VLNS (Never Off Very Large Network Simulator) are the two halves of Archain's testing suite.